 About

-I also lead Ādhāra AI Labs, an independent research lab where we explore everything from compiler optimization with small language models to efficient neural architectures for resource-constrained environments.
-Our work has been presented at NeurIPS, ICIAI, and various workshops.
+I also lead Ādhāra AI Labs, an independent research lab working on everything from compiler optimization with small language models to efficient neural architectures for resource-constrained environments.
+Our work has appeared at NeurIPS, ICIAI, ICML, and various workshops.

 What I’m Working On Link to heading

-World Models in Transformers — At Lossfunk, I’m investigating how to induce robust world models in Transformers by modifying training objectives and architectural biases.
-The goal is to mitigate structural decay in learned representations and force models toward stable, causally grounded internal states.
-This involves designing experiments with long-horizon future prediction and action-conditioned counterfactuals.
+World Models in Transformers: At Lossfunk, I’m investigating how to induce robust world models in Transformers by modifying training objectives and architectural biases.
+The goal is to mitigate structural decay in learned representations and force models toward stable, causally grounded internal states through long-horizon future prediction and action-conditioned counterfactuals.

 Background Link to heading